 Handmade sign above the entrance to Chakra, an import, craft and clothing store with cafe and performance space in back, in Osaka, Japan, where Sachiho and I performed the final show of our tour together, on May 10, 2007.

-On the shinkansen (bullet train) from Yamaguchi to Osaka, I spotted this ad, reminding me that the largest number of solar panel manufacturers, as well as the largest manufacturer of solar panels, Sanyo, are in Japan.
+On the shinkansen (bullet train) from Yamaguchi to Osaka, I spotted this ad, reminding me that (at least in 2007) the largest number of solar panel manufacturers, as well as the largest manufacturer of solar panels, Sanyo, are in Japan.